Romans-sur-Isere, Drome tourism & sightseeing

-Aside from the numerous shoe factory outlets selling the high-quality footwear normally reserved for Paris boutiques, Romans is a haven for dedicated followers of fashion.
+Aside from the numerous shoe factory outlets selling the high-quality footwear normally reserved for Paris boutiques, Romans-sur-Isère is a haven for dedicated followers of fashion.
 Marques Avenue is one of the two large discount shopping complexes in the town, offering many international brands such as Le Creuset, Levis and Puma at bargain prices.

-The tanning industry was important in Romans-sur-Isere in order to keep the shoe factories in leather and you can see the ancient tanning houses in the Quartier de la Presle.
+The tanning industry was important in Romans-sur-Isere in order to provide leather to the shoe factories and you can see the ancient tanning houses in the Quartier de la Presle.